Chapter 2 Getting Started – R Projects and R Markdown

-2.10 Create an R Markdown file for this Chapter
+2.10 Create and setup an R Markdown document (Rmd)

 - The top-left icon in R Studio is a little plus sign within a green circle.
 Click this and choose “R Markdown” from the pull-down menu.

-- Delete all text below the first code chunk, starting with the header “## R Markdown”
+- R Studio opens a demo document.
+Delete all text below the first code chunk, starting with the header “## R Markdown”

 2.10.1 Modify the yaml header

-Replace “output: html_document” in the yaml header with the following in order to creat a table of content (toc) on the left side of the page and to enable code folding
+Replace “output: html_document” in the yaml header with the following in order to create a table of content (toc) on the left side of the page and to enable code folding

 output: html_document: toc: true toc_float: true code_folding: hide